SAP/ui5-tooling/docs/updates/migrate-v4.md

 ## Specification Versions Support

-As with UI5 Tooling 3.x, all projects with Specification Versions 2.0 and higher are supported.
+As with UI5 CLI 3.x, all projects with Specification Versions 2.0 and higher are supported.

 If a legacy specification version is detected, an automatic migration is attempted.
 Old projects might therefore still work, unless they have a non-standard configuration in their ui5.yaml.